BMU Announces Solar Farm Expansion

-Currently, the Berea Solar Farm consists of 120 solar panels on the grounds of the BMU building on Harrison Street.
+Currently, the Berea Solar Farm consists of 120 solar panels on the grounds of the BMU building on Harrison Road.
 Those panels have been leased, installed, and are now generating electricity being credited to customers’ accounts.
 When complete, the announced expansion will more than double the size of the solar farm.
-The 132 new panels will be located on the grounds of the BMU Waste Water Treatment Plant.
+The 132 new panels will be located on the grounds of the BMU on Harrison Road.

 Background and hopes for the future

 Berea Municipal Utilities (BMU), with support from the City and an EECBG grant, established the Berea Solar Farm – arrays of photovoltaic (PV) panels to generate electricity.
 The purpose of the Solar Farm is to provide BMU customers who want to invest in local solar generation an opportunity to do so.
 The program invites community members to come together in moving Berea toward a better energy future.

 Leasing for the first 60 panels began October 25, 2011.
 Those 60 were leased out in 4 ½ days, and the decision was made to offer a second 60 panel array as part of the same construction project.
 All of the panels were leased in less than four months.
 A very promising beginning!

 One way that sustained growth in the Berea Solar Farm may occur is for participants – whether residents, small businesses, churches, or schools – to plan for a gradual increase in their panel holdings in order to reach some goal they have set for the extent to which their total electricity use is offset by their solar panels’ generation.
 This announced expansion of the Berea Solar Farm is the first opportunity to move toward achieving such goals.